-(2) Marriage shall be entered into only with the free and full consent of the intending spouses.(3) The family is the natural and fundamental group unit of society and is entitled to protection by society and the State.
+(2) Marriage shall be entered into only with the free and full consent of the intending spouses.(3) The family is the natural and fundamental group with a particular by another the particular by accepted.

+unit of society and is entitled to protection by society and the State.